 Account Takeover Attacks

-Around 25% of all data breaches involve phishing.
+82% of all data breaches involve the human element, such as human error, credential theft, or social engineering, such as phishing.
 Phishing is when a bad actor contacts their target, usually via email, posing as a trusted source.
 During their communication, the attacker tries to manipulate their target into either:

 - Handing over sensitive or confidential information, such as their login credentials, with which they can log into and take over their target’s account.